How to Own Your Coaching Market

 If you’re a generalist selling life coaching, or you’re aiming at a broad market that’s hard to find and doesn’t have you top-of-mind, it’s time to sharpen your focus.

-Focus your coaching services on one unique accessible group of people and solve the critical problem standing in their way.
+Focus your coaching services on one unique coaching niche — an accessible group of people with a critical problem you can help them solve.
 That’s how you “own” your market.

 My post on Four Roads to Coaching Success covers the four proven approaches to building a coaching business.
 This post zooms in on the one that anyone can use to get reliable results.